 No securities regulatory authority has expressed an opinion about these securities and it is an offence to claim otherwise.
 These securities have not been and will not be registered under the United States Securities Act of 1933, as amended (the "1933 Act"), or the securities laws of any state.
-Accordingly, these securities may not be offered or sold within the United States of America, its territories or possessions and other areas subject to its jurisdictions or to, or for the account or benefit of, a U.S. person (as defined in Regulation S under the 1933 Act), except in limited circumstances.
+Accordingly, these securities may not be offered or sold within the United States of America, its territories, its possessions and other areas subject to its jurisdictions or to, or for the account or benefit of, a U.S. person (as defined in Regulation S under the 1933 Act), unless the securities are registered under the 1933 Act or an exemption from the registration requirements under the 1933 Act and applicable state securities laws is available.
 See "Plan of Distribution".

 Information has been incorporated by reference in this short form prospectus from documents filed with securities commissions or similar authorities in Canada.
-Copies of the documents incorporated herein by reference may be obtained on request without charge from the Secretary of the REIT at 455 rue du Marais, Québec City, Québec, G1M 3A2, telephone (418) 681-8151, and are also available electronically at www.sedar.com.
+Copies of the documents incorporated herein by reference may be obtained on request without charge from the Secretary of Cominar Real Estate Investment Trust at 455 rue du Marais, Québec City, Québec, G1M 3A2, telephone (418) 681-8151, and are also available electronically at www.sedar.com.